+Some limitations should however be considered.
 First of all, data used in this article come from various sources, as data about trust in government come from Eurobarometer surveys and from Gallup polls (published in OECD reports), while data about transparency come from two indexes and our own comparative dataset on ATI requests.
 As such, this study is not based on a single dataset and a unique population.
 Secondly, other factors, which have a potential effect on trust in government, are not considered in this study.
 They include interest and participation in politics, political preferences and party affiliations (Citrin, 1974), evaluation of the economy, homicide rates, international affairs, and political scandals (Chanley, Rudolph, & Rahn, 2000).
 Moreover, these factors are related to contextual issues and restrict the scope to regional or national studies.
 Consequently, it seems difficult to draw any association between transparency and trust in government, or even isolate the relationship between the two concepts, as a single dataset, including exogenous variables, is lacking.
+A more rigorous analysis, including more countries, and using (non-parametric) statistics would probably show that the relation between transparency and trust is not linear as often expected.
+Nevertheless, in a comparative perspective, such a study requires a larger access to data and a unique set of data.
+This is certainly an interesting path for further research, but it involves cost and feasibility issues.

 Other limitations involve definitions issues.
 Indeed, measurement of transparency heavily depends on the dimensions considered.
 Until now, most measurements have only included one dimension of transparency, active (through experiments, e.g. Grimmelikhuijsen (2012), or open data rankings) or passive (ATI requests).
 In a comparative perspective, we have tried in this article to merge ATI requests and open data indexes.
 However, both previous studies and ours do not take into account forced transparency (Pasquier, 2011), a different kind of transparency based on whistleblowing acts.
 Though such acts remain rather rare, they may have an effect on trust in government and should be looked at more closely in further research.
 The robustness of the data about trust in government can also be questioned, since figures vary from one survey to another.
 In this case, Gallup polls have been preferred for countries outside the EU but members of the OECD, and Eurobarometers have been selected for EU member states.
-However, alternative sources exist, such as the Edelman trust barometer, 15 or surveys conducted by the media.
-16 For instance, data about trust in government in the U.S. in 2014 can vary from 35% down to 24%.
+However, alternative sources exist, such as the Edelman trust barometer,17 or surveys conducted by the media.18 For instance, data about trust in government in the U.S. in 2014 can vary from 35% down to 24%.
 Moreover, questions asked do not distinguish trust from confidence.
 They do not consider the dimensions of perceived trustworthiness (competence, probity, benevolence), but keep it rather simple with one encompassing question.
 Such a question remains vague and may lead to confusion, as a result of its high level of abstraction.